j-haacker/cryoswath/README.md

 ```

 This, among others, creates a file `scripts/config.ini` that contains
 the base path of your project.
-This allow cryoswath to find the data -
+This allows CryoSwath to find the data -
 if you wish to run scripts from different directories, copy this file
 there.